mwmlln/shinju_select/README.md

 ### SEO

-* Keywords - Keywords are carefully selected to inclrease the visibility of the site on organic search.
+* Keywords - Keywords are carefully selected to increase the visibility of the site on organic search.
 * Description - Description was placedin the html head element to provide the clear information abou the site